 WINTER 2019 CAMPAIGN SPECIAL DONOR REWARDS!

 EXTENDED BY POPULAR DEMAND!
-THANKS TO THE GENEROUS COOPERATION OF DANIEL JAMES BROWN, AUTHOR OF “THE BOYS IN THE BOAT,” AND JUDY RANTZ WILLMAN, DAUGHTER OF JOE RANTZ, WE ARE EXCITED TO OFFER THE FOLLOWING INCENTIVES FOR DONATIONS TO ROWING ARCHIVES DURING THE MONTH OF DECEMBER 2018 AND JANUARY 2019:
+THANKS TO THE GENEROUS COOPERATION OF DANIEL JAMES BROWN, AUTHOR OF “THE BOYS IN THE BOAT,” AND JUDY RANTZ WILLMAN, DAUGHTER OF JOE RANTZ, WE ARE EXCITED TO OFFER THE FOLLOWING INCENTIVES FOR DONATIONS TO ROWING ARCHIVES FROM DECEMBER 1, 2018 AND FEBRUARY 28, 2019:

 $150 DONATION: HARDBACK COPY OF “THE BOYS IN THE BOAT,” WITH A DEDICATION TO THE RECIPIENT OF YOUR CHOICE, SIGNED BY AUTHOR DANIEL JAMES BROWN AND JUDY RANTZ WILLMAN.